cliattx/lmeSCED/README.md

 If you use this package in your research, please cite the following manuscript:

-> **Li, C., Baek, E., & Luo, W. (2025).** Generalized Least Squares Transformation for Single-case Experimental Design: Introducing the R Package lmeSCED. *Behavior Research Methods*.
-(Manuscript Submitted).
+> **Li, C., Baek, E., & Luo, W. (2026).** Generalized Least Squares Transformation for Single-case Experimental Design: Introducing the R Package lmeSCED. *Behavior Research Methods*.
+(Manuscript Accepted).

 ## Authors